Ensuring Holistic Child Development

 1.1 Learning for Infants (1 month - a year old)

-Learning for infants primarily revolve around sensory and motor skills development.
+Learning for infants primarily revolves around sensory and motor skills development.
 This refers to the process where an infant starts to learn and discover about the world around him.

 Specifically, sensory skills refer to the ability of a child to start exploring and using his or her five senses - these include sight, sound, smell, taste, and touch.